tustin2121/James_Somerton_Transcripts/_videos/-Zcf3uNGbq4.md

 >
 > <mark>These homosexual men and women who are attracted to persons of their own sex, are often regarded as wicked criminals and libertines.
 But scientific research has determined that homosexuality is an inborn tendency for which the individual cannot be held responsible</mark>; that in Germany as well as in many other countries, every thirtieth person has homosexual tendencies; that <mark>there are homosexuals in every class, among the educated and among the uneducated, and in the highest and lowest sectors of</mark> our <mark>population, in the great cities and the small towns, among the strict moralists and among the most easygoing; that love for one's own sex can be just as pure and noble as love for the opposite sex, the only difference being the object of desire, not the nature of one's love.</mark>

-<footer>Quote seems to continue for another page, though with the way the book formats block quotes, it's hard to tell the difference between quote and normal text.</footer>
+<footer signed="{{ tustin.name }}">Quote seems to continue for another page, though with the way the book formats block quotes, it's hard to tell the difference between quote and normal text.</footer>
 </from>
 <james {% include timecode %}>